mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 ---
-title: React refs and hooks
+title: Scroll events, React Hooks and Refs
 description: Using a seemingly simple example of attaching a scroll listener to a div in a React app, we dive into React refs and React hooks.
-date: "2021-02-12T10:00:00.000Z"
+date: "2021-02-15T10:00:00.000Z"
 categories: [engineering]
 keywords: []
 slug: /react-refs-hooks
 ---

-It is relatively common that you need to use a React ref to get access to a DOM element on the page.
-It turns out using the ref in a React hook is not totally straightforward.
+It is relatively common that we need to use a React ref to get access to a DOM element on the page.
+For example, we need to use a React ref in order to attach a scroll listener to a div.
+It turns out this is not totally straightforward.

-### Simple at first
+### Starting simple

-Let's use a very simple example - imagine you want to attach a scroll listener to a div on the page:
+Let's use a very simple example - imagine we want to attach a scroll listener to a div on the page:

 ```jsx
 import React, { useRef, useEffect } from "react";